kakumarabhishek/DL-Systems-In-Engineering/README.md

 # Note on License

-The assignements and their solutions in this repository are for my own archival purposes. **This repository does not come with a license.** According to GitHub's documentation [[1](https://choosealicense.com/no-permission/), [2](https://docs.github.com/en/repositories/managing-your-repositorys-settings-and-features/customizing-your-repository/licensing-a-repository)], this means that I have the exclusive copyright of this repository and its contents, and you may not reproduce, distribute, or modify this work.
+The assignments and their solutions in this repository are for my own archival purposes. **This repository does not come with a license.** According to GitHub's documentation [[1](https://choosealicense.com/no-permission/), [2](https://docs.github.com/en/repositories/managing-your-repositorys-settings-and-features/customizing-your-repository/licensing-a-repository)], this means that I have the exclusive copyright of this repository and its contents, and you may not reproduce, distribute, or modify this work.